 The site currently drains into two separate drainage basins, including the Clarks Creek basin and the State Highway basin.
 The western portion of the site, roughly the area west of 5th St SE, drains to the Clarks Creek basin period.
 The remaining eastern portion of the project area drains to the State Highway basin.
 The 2019 Ecology Manual (City Jurisdiction) shall apply to the improvements in the western portion of the site that drains to the west.
 The 2019 Highway Runoff Manual "WSDOT Jurisdiction" shall apply to the improvements in the eastern portion of the site.
-Per the approved drainage manual (2019 Department of Ecology Stormwater Management Manual for Western Washington), the State Highway basin, which drains directly to the Puyallup River, is exempt from flow control requirements.
-Discussed on August 30th, 2022, during a meeting with the City of Puyallup engineering staff to discuss the civil engineering scope of the masterplan, the conveyance system along Highway 512 was identified as undersized by the city.
+Per the approved drainage manual (WSDOT 2019 Highway Runoff Manual), the State Highway basin, which drains directly to the Puyallup River, is exempt from flow control requirements.
+Discussed on August 30th, 2022, during a meeting with the City of Puyallup engineering staff to discuss the civil engineering scope of the masterplan, the conveyance system along Highway 512 was identified as being governed by a 1970 WSDOT - City interlocal agreement that limited city stormwater releases to the line.
 Therefore, the MGSH project area which drains to the state highway basin shall be designed to comply with the duration flow control standard and downstream analyses as specified within 2019 Highway Runoff Manual.